ChimPansky/42_rush08_wong_kar_wai/README.md

 - the grid is represented by a 2-dimensional integer array (int [rows][cols], where rows=cols=4)
 - each square on the grid either contains a single number (power of 2) or nothing
 - the goal of the game is to create a square that contains the number 2048
-- at game start (aka before each player move), 2 numbers (either 2 or 4) spawn in a random (empty) square
+- at game start 2 numbers (either 2 or 4) each spawn in a random (empty) square
 - a player move consists of pressing one of the arrow keys (left, right, up, down) or the ESC key
 - after a direction is read from player input, all the values in the grid "slide" over to the neighboring square in the given direction (if possible).
 	That means: